From Code to Monitoring: FastAPI Calculator DevOps Pipeline (Complete Beginner Guide)

 CI Pipeline

-1. How I structured the FastAPI app.
+1. How the FastAPI app is structured.

-I intentionally picked a calculator app because:
+This project uses a calculator app because:

 1. The logic is simple and easy to verify.